 - Drive a culture of innovation throughout the BCMM; - To gain recognition for BCMM in the marketplace (customers, suppliers, the investment community etc.) as an Innovator; - To position BCMM as a proactive Investor, willing to take calculated risks and support Innovation with investment in profitable new opportunities to realise its Strategy; - To ensure continuous improvement opportunities are effectively communicated and shared across the BCMM to unlock additional value and derive greater synergy; and - To provide dedicated resources to facilitate development of significant breakthrough and crossdepartmental innovation opportunities.

-The BCMM Innovation Strategy will be completed by the end of the 2017/18 Financial Year facilitated and coordinated by the IKM, Research and Policy Unit and the Communications Department
+The BCMM Innovation Strategy will be completed by the end of the 2017/18 Financial Year

 BCMM Customer Satisfaction Survey